awsdocs/aws-freertos-docs/doc_source/getting_started_mch.md

 # Getting Started with the Microchip Curiosity PIC32MZ EF<a name="getting_started_mch"></a>

+This tutorial provides instructions for getting started with the Microchip Curiosity PIC32MZ EF\.
 If you do not have the Microchip Curiosity PIC32MZ EF bundle, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANscUAH/Curiosity-PIC32MZ-EF-Amazon-FreeRTOS-Bundle)\.

 The bundle includes the following items:
 + [Curiosity PIC32MZ EF Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320104)
 + [MikroElectronika USB UART click Board](https://www.mikroe.com/usb-uart-click)
 + [MikroElectronika WiFi 7 click Board](https://www.mikroe.com/wifi-7-click)